GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Introduction

-You're now familiar with the Genkit monitoring dashboard.
-It's time to apply those skills to a real incident.
-Our Movie Guru app is experiencing issues, and your team has received a report: User preferences aren't being saved.
+Users are reporting that the **MovieGuru** app is experiencing issues: *User preferences aren't being saved*.

 To see how preference saving is expected to work, watch this video: